Last Updated on October 7, 2025 by admin

 What to See and Do:

 i.
-Tea Trail: Embark on a scenic journey through Munnar’s sprawling tea estates.
-Witness the rolling hills dotted with emerald green tea bushes and learn about the fascinating process of tea production.
-Take a refreshing sip of freshly brewed tea amidst the captivating scenery.
+Tea Trail: Take a beautiful ride through Munnar’s huge tea plantations.
+See the green tea bushes dotting the rolling hills and learn about the interesting process of making tea.
+Enjoy a cool sip of freshly made tea while taking in the beautiful view.

 ii.
-Echo Point: Experience the wonder of nature’s acoustics at Echo Point.
+Echo Point: At Echo Point, you can enjoy the beauty of nature’s sound.
 Stand at a designated spot and shout – your voice will be magically echoed back from the surrounding hills.

 iii.
 Eravikulam National Park: Home to the endangered Nilgiri Tahr (mountain goat) and the highest peak in South India, Anamudi Peak (2,695 meters), Eravikulam National Park offers a thrilling trekking experience.
-Keep an eye out for the rare Neelakurinji flower, which blooms a mesmerizing blue only once every 12 years.
+Keep an eye out for the Neelakurinji flower – it only blooms once every 12 years and is a beautiful shade of blue.

 Why You Should Visit: